Quantifying the structural stability of simplicial homology: A two-level optimization procedure

-We devote the next two \Cref{subsec:freegrad} and \Cref{subsec:constrained} to computing the projected gradient in \eqref{eq:traj_transition}.
-The idea is to express the derivative of $F$ in terms of the derivative of the perturbation $\dot E$, and to identify the constrained gradient of the functional.
+We devote the next two \Cref{subsec:freegrad} and \Cref{subsec:constrained} to computing the projected gradient in (\ref{eq:traj_transition}).
+The idea is to express the derivative of $F$ in terms of the derivative of the perturbation and this way identifying the free gradient, and then projecting it onto the constraints obtaining the constrained gradient.
 To this end, we first compute the free gradient and then we discuss how to deal with the projection onto the admissible set.

-Then, in \Cref{subsec:freegrad} we will discuss the free gradient transition phase that characterizes the outer iteration level for \eqref{eq:Fkeps}.
+By construction, the resulting algorithm converges to a (local) minimum of $F(\eps, E)$.
+Although global convergence to the global optimum is not guaranteed, in a few simple experiments we observe the method reaches the expected global solution.